jjpal/jjpal.github.io/bank.md

 ## **Observations and Insights**

-This was not a Kaggle dataset, it required a bit of filtering to clean up some of the results for the more involved queries.
+This was not a Kaggle dataset, so it required a bit of filtering to clean up some of the results for the more involved queries.
 As with most real-world data, the data is continuously being updated, so the details of the analysis will change with later updated snapshots from the World Bank.

 - The total transactions during this period were $1,140,120.00
 - The total transactions per country were (top 5 from 20  from the output - not sorted)